-Other associated risks Further risks the Sub-Fund is exposed to from its use of the techniques and securities above
+Other associated risks Further risks the Sub-Fund is exposed to from its use of the techniques and securities above fluctuate in value.

-Credit Interest rate Market
+Credit Interest rate Market Currency Liquidity

-Currency Liquidity

-Loss Shareholders could lose some or all of their money
+Loss Shareholders Volatility Shares of the Sub-Fund will could lose some or all of their money.